 In the Bellingham Public Schools we have six elementary schools that receive Federal Title I, Part A funds - Alderwood, Birchwood, Carl Cozier, Cordata, Roosevelt, and Sunnyland.

 Title I services are provided to students in non-Title I schools who qualify as homeless status and are in need of additional academic support.
 Donna Ringwald (676-6891) manages our Title I Homeless Services and can be contacted by phoning the Title I Department at 676-6542.

 As per federal regulations, Title I funds are used to support the academic needs of qualifying students enrolled at private schools.
 Private schools must opt to participate in the program.
-All private schools are notifed annually with information on how to indicate their intent to participate.
-Polly Johnson (676-6542) can be contacted for additional information.
+All private schools are notified annually with information on how to indicate their intent to participate.

 OSPI has a written formal complaint process for resolving issues of violation of a Title I Federal regulation.
 If you have a concern with Title I services and/or regulations we encourage you to contact your child's Title I teaching team, your school's principal and/or the district's Title I office (676-6542).
 You can also access the Citizen's Complaint Process through the Office of the Superintendent of Public Instruction (OSPI) in Olympia.
 The link below has all of the information for filing a complaint through OSPI.

 State Learning Assistance Program (LAP) funds in the Bellingham Public Schools are used to provide supplemental reading services to qualifying students in grades K- 4.
 Students who are not yet at standard in reading benefit from the following supplemental, LAP funded services:

 Each elementary school has a part time reading support person for working with students to support their reading development.
 The elementary LAP Reading Teachers provide supplemental instruction for striving readers.
-The intervention materials used for much of this instruction is Fountas and Pinnell's Leveled Literacy Intervention (LLI) curriuclum.
+The intervention materials used for much of this instruction is Fountas and Pinnell's Leveled Literacy Intervention (LLI) curriculum.